 The Hosts of the Energy Policy Podcast are policy and industry veterans Tom Plant and Jeff Lyng.

 Tom served as a state legislator in Colorado from 1999-2007.
 During that time he was an leader on energy policy development as well as serving as the Chairman of the House Appropriations Committee and the Joint Budget Committee.

 In 2007, he was appointed Cabinet Energy Secretary by Governor Bill Ritter to lead the state's energy office and help develop what Governor Ritter termed a "New Energy Economy" for the state.

-Today, Tom works with Advanced Energy Economy as VP of State Policy and with Governor Ritter at the Center for the New Energy Economy as a Senior Energy Advisor.
+Today, Tom works with Jeff Lyng and Governor Ritter at the Center for the New Energy Economy as a Senior Energy Advisor.

 Jeff Lyng joins the Center for the New Energy Economy from Opower where he directed the company’s market development and regulatory affairs in the Western US.
 Prior to joining Opower, Jeff served as Renewable Energy Policy Manager in the Colorado Governor’s Energy Office in the Administration of Governor Bill Ritter advising on energy policy and managing several state energy programs.
 Before joining the Governors Energy Office, Jeff was an engineer for Xcel Energy where he consulted on demand side management and solar programs.